 How to Get a Virtual Credit Card for Free

 Many big banks offer virtual credit cards as a free benefit.
-Bank of America’s ShopSafe is such an example.
-Capital One has Eno, an artificial intelligence-driven option that creates virtual numbers every time you use it.
+For example, Capital One has Eno, an artificial intelligence-driven option that creates virtual numbers every time you use it.

 Card issuers offering virtual credit cards allow you to create as many virtual cards as you need.
 You can have a different one for each merchant you use — and it costs you nothing extra.